abhishek-x/web-carbon/README.md

    `treesNeeded = annualEmission / trees`

-   The `sum` variable aggregates the total carbon for the `days` counted, and days keeps track of the number of days with more than zero emissions.
+   The `sum` variable aggregates the total carbon for the `days` counted, and days keep track of the number of days with more than zero emissions.

 ## ⛏️ Built Using